maxijonson/tchin-react-components/README.md

 Then navigate to http://localhost:1338/ (was 1337 initialy 😉 however, my Razer keyboard seems to be using this port for some unknown reason...)

+## Contributing

+TRC is not even a production ready library, as it is still in development process.
+Therefore, most of it's features are in constant change and for that reason, **contributing should be held out until an alpha version releases**.
+Thanks for your understanding!

 ## License

 [ISC](https://choosealicense.com/licenses/isc/)